Libby Holman: Personal life

-Libby Holman had a variety of relationships with both men and women during her lifetime, including Jeanne Eagels, Tallulah Bankhead, Josephine Baker, and, later in her life, writer Jane Bowles.
+Libby Holman had a variety of relationships with both men and women during her lifetime.
 Although friends observed her to be a "ball breaker" with men, she was tender and intimate in her same-sex relationships.
 Her most prominent relationship was with DuPont heiress Louisa d'Andelot Carpenter.
-The couple's relationship would last until Holman's death in 1971; during Libby's Broadway career in the early 20s, they would go out to parties and jaunts in Harlem dressed identically in men's suits in bowler hats, joined by other lesbian and bisexual contemporaries such as Tallulah Bankhead, Beatrice Lillie, Joan Crawford, and Marilyn Miller.
-Carpenter was to play a significant part throughout Holman's lifetime.
-They raised their children and lived together and were openly accepted by their theater companions.
-She scandalized some by dating much younger men, such as American actor Montgomery Clift, whom she mentored.
+The couple's relationship lasted until Holman's death in 1971; during Libby's Broadway career in the early 1920s, they went to parties and jaunts in Harlem dressed identically in men's suits in bowler hats, joined by other lesbian and bisexual contemporaries such as Beatrice Lillie, Joan Crawford, Tallulah Bankhead, and Marilyn Miller.
+Louisa Carpenter was to play a significant part throughout Holman's lifetime despite their relationship not being monogamous; Carpenter was also closely involved with Tallulah Bankhead, Bankhead's sister Eugenia "Sister" Bankhead, and Tamara Geva throughout her life.

+Holman was an enthusiastic participant in the white appetite for the Harlem Renaissance, when, according to Langston Hughes, "the Negro was in vogue."
+Holman enjoyed going to Harlem with friends to haunts like Connie's Inn, Smalls Paradise, or the notable gay speakeasy Clam House.
+Biographer Milt Machlin speculates that Libby also engaged with the drug scene due to influence from friends like Tallulah Bankhead and lover Jeanne Eagels, who were prolific users.

+Holman met actress Jeanne Eagels during The Little Show's run through mutual friend Clifton Webb.
+Eagels was a close friend and serious romance of Holman's.
+The troubled Eagels moved in with Holman fulltime mid-1929.
+Holman was devastated after Eagels' sudden death in October 1929, likely from an overdose of chloral hydrate, and went through a period of depression afterwards.